otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02 - Django and MVT Pattern.md

 ### Task 2

-Run `makemigrations` and `migrate` for the models from Task 1.
+Run `makemigrations` and `migrate` for the models from task 1.
 Open the generated migration file in `studios/migrations/` and read it.
 In a short comment at the top of that file, explain in your own words what it's actually doing.

 ---